-Determining the best way to build active curation tools for the developmental science community required a good understanding of researchers’ workflows—in particular, the path from video data collection to storage.
+Determining the best way to build active curation tools for the developmental science community required a good understanding of researchers’ workflows—in particular, the path from video data collection to storage of the video files and metadata.
 We started by interviewing of a handful of representative researchers and their staff at NYU and other institutions who regularly collect video data.
 The Participants in these interviews were enlisted partly from the Institute where Databrary is housed, as well as through colleagues and contacts of the principle investigators on the grant [might need to provide more detail here?].
+The interviews were non-structured interviews that took the form of a conversation about their current data management and organization workflow.
 We hoped that the interviews would inform us about what researchers might want from a service that would help them to organize, manage, store, and eventually share their videos.
-However, the interview results were only minimally informative.
+However, the interview results were only minimally informative about what researchers would want.
 Most researchers had not previously considered how to prepare their data for sharing and reuse—even for reuse within their own laboratories.

-We realized that we needed to observe researchers’ current practices and the tools they used (or lacked) in their labs so that we could support active video curation for developmental science.
+We realized that we needed a team of information science professionals and content experts to observe researchers’ current practices and the tools they used (or lacked) in their labs so that we could make inferences about the best ways to support active video curation for child development researchers.
 In order to obtain an understanding of how researchers collect, organize, and analyze their videos and metadata we gathered a sample of data from each researcher we had originally reached out to in order to determine similarities and differences among datasets.
-We learned that child development research is characterized by a wide diversity of practices both within and across labs.
-As a result, datasets are heterogeneously described and organized, which increases significantly the time required to prepare these data for post-hoc ingesting into a repository.
+We learned that child development research is characterized by a wide diversity of practices both within and across labs and by a range of internal organization practices.
+As a result, datasets are heterogeneously structured and organized, which increases significantly the time required to prepare these data for post-hoc ingesting into a repository.
 Developing and implementing an approach to active curation was inevitable in light of these challenges.

 ACTIVE CURATION AND PRESERVATION IMPLEMENTED IN DATABRARY